harshit-raizada/harshit-raizada/Introduction.md

 Hi, I’m Harshit Raizada
 I’m interested in Machine Learning & Data Science
-I’m currently working as an intern at Feynn Labs
-I’m looking to collaborate on projects related to machine learning You can reach out to me via www.linkedin.com/in/harshit-raizada
+I’m currently working as a Machine Learning Intern at Feynn Labs I’m looking forward to collaborate on projects related to machine learning You can reach out to me via www.linkedin.com/in/harshit-raizada

 <!---